aitoroses/floxide/docs/examples/reactive-node.md

 # Reactive Node Example

-This example demonstrates how to use reactive nodes in the Flowrs framework for building event-driven, reactive workflows.
+This example demonstrates how to use reactive nodes in the Floxide framework for building event-driven, reactive workflows.

 ## Overview